wp-plugins/robo-gallery/readme.txt

 When you enable border in gallery settings you will see multiply options for customization of the border.
 One from this options it's border color.
 You can select color using color selector

-= How many thumbnails hover effects gallery has? =

-Gallery have 15 hover animation effects, which could be combined with additional custom options

-= How to change font size of the gallery image description text? =

-In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
-In this settings you can change size of the text

 = How to add text before and after gallery? =

 In gallery settings you can find before/after text gallery field.
 This fields support HTML tags.